Midnight Run (song)

 "Midnight Run" is a song by British singer Example from Example's third studio album, Playing in the Shadows.
 It was released on 4 December 2011 in the United Kingdom as the album's fourth single with an entire remix album on iTunes.
 The song was produced by Feed Me.

 Music video

 A music video to accompany the release of "Midnight Run" was first released onto YouTube on 21 October 2011 at a total length of four minutes and four seconds.
 The video was filmed in Iceland, and sees Example sink into his bathtub before emerging out of an Icelandic spring.
-He then proceeds to embark on a road trip with a mysterious blonde woman before turning up at a remote cottage below the Northern Lights.
-The car used in the video, with the special license plate FEED ME to honour the song's producer, is a classic Ford Mustang Fastback from 1966 equipped with a High Performance 289 V-8 and the famous Pony Interior package in Red.
+He then embarks on a road trip with a mysterious blonde woman before arriving at a secluded cottage beneath the mesmerizing Northern Lights.
+The video showcases a classic Ford Mustang Fastback from 1966, adorned with a special license plate reading "FEED ME" as a tribute to the song's producer.
+This vintage car is equipped with a powerful High Performance 289 V-8 engine and boasts the iconic Pony Interior package in Red.